The bane of any researcher in the field of

 C.S.E.T.I. with the publicly announced intention of making

 contact with these visitors from who knows where.
-This brave
+This

-Back here in the Canadian northlands we
+Back here in the Canadian northlands we seem

-comes to "visitor" interaction and the consequences
+to "visitor" interaction and the consequences thereof.

 Dr. David Gotlib from Toronto and a